 A similar (but hopefully much more developed) general set of process steps apply to the early stages of PCB design and the creation of a Bill of Materials ().
 As we move to assembling the for a project, the task becomes easier because of the different types of management software offered by manufacturers.
 But what if your budget doesn’t allow access to those bell-and-whistle filled software suites?
 Can a simple spreadsheet take care of your needs?

 The answer to the spreadsheet question is: “Yes, Maybe, and No.”

-On the “yes” side, most of us create and maintain the initial engineering BOM within a spreadsheet.
+On the “yes” side, most of us create and maintain the initial engineering within a spreadsheet.
 We use spreadsheets to import data from contractors and vendors.
 After all, the spreadsheet works as a great tool for arranging the data in sets, performing calculations, and outputting the data to other tools.
-From the BOM perspective, using a spreadsheet allows us to generate a list of parts needed for developing and completing a product.
+From the perspective, using a spreadsheet allows us to generate a list of needed for developing and completing a product.
 For truly small PCB projects, a spreadsheet can become a “yes” and “maybe” response.

 But what about large projects that involve multiple project teams with some members working locally while others work remotely?
 For those projects, the answer is a clear “no.” Here’s why.

 Managing large systems designs and immense production schedules can be a bull.

 A Bill of Materials provides information about , vendors, manufacturers—and, perhaps, most importantly—about the relationships between those groups.
 Advanced software allows your design team to create BOMs from the schematic, the layout, or from components used in the design.